2e0vgu/2e0vgu.github.io/content/quarter-vertical/index.md

 - 4 x tent pegs
 - SO239 chassis connector
 - Banana plug
-- 2 x crocodle clips
+- 2 x crocodile clips
-- Circle of rigid material (plasic, plywood, etc) that you can drill holes in
+- Circle of rigid material (plastic, plywood, etc) that you can drill holes through
 - 20m of wire for a 20m antenna.
 I use Sotabeams 1.5mm wire for the low weight.
 It handles 100 watt SSB no problem.